stuntcoders/stunt_mage_damage_control/Readme.md

 # Damage Control - Magento Module #

-Damage Control module is created with idea to get feedback from customers about orders.
-Customer rate order and depending if rate is good or bad different actions are triggered, if bad to leave comment, or otherwise to leave review on social media.
+The idea behind creating Damage Control Module is to get order related feedback from customers.
+Depending on whether the customer’s review was positive or negative, different actions are triggered.

+Bad review will lead to a possibility to leave a comment, and a good one will offer the buyer to share the good news with friends via social media.

-On the other side, seller gets notified about every bad reviewed order and has opportunity to redeem.
+Seller will get notified about every bad review and get an opportunity to redeem.

-Here is the overview of functionalities provided by this extension
+Here is the overview of functionalities provided by this extension:

 * Define orders and cron options to periodically check and send emails with review request
 * Review based on one question survey